mattmaniak/fiflo/README.md

 ```

 ## Development
 Read the "CONTRIBUTING.md" and check the "doc/" directory.
+The planning is done
+spontaneously so differences between commits may be big due the experiments.

 ### Source files (submodules):
 - **args** - passed command-line arguments handling,